 CreditWorks Basic is one of the few free monitoring sites that offer your FICO Score.

 Finding out your credit score is the first step in taking control of your financial freedom.
-Using one of the many free credit score apps out there can be beneficial if you don’t mind getting and viewing offers from lenders and credit cards.
+Using one of the many free credit score websites and apps out there can be beneficial if you don’t mind getting and viewing offers from lenders and credit cards.
+Check your credit score now so you know if you have to work on increasing your credit score.
+It pays to know where you stand, plus your mind will be at ease going into your next big financial transaction.